deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/theming/css-mapping.md

 In the above example `m` relates to **margin**.

-### Assigning a blank object to a CSS Shortcut / Responsive Prop
+### Assigning a blank object to a CSS shortcut / responsive prop

 ```js
 display: {},